 Guided daytime and evening tours are available through the Adventure Center, as are nordic ski lessons.

 Snowmobiling - Visitors with their own snowmobiles, as well as Sun Peaks guided snowmobile tours end up at McGillivray Lake, where the wide-open frozen lake makes for some adrenaline-pumping excitement for those with a need for speed, or a great place to warm up or enjoy an evening campfire and wiener roast.

-Watch out for wildlife along the way, including snowshoe hares, deer, or perhaps even a Canadian Lynx (and yes, maybe a cougar).
-Once there you will probably have chance to meet and talk with others from around the world and maybe see people ice fishing in search of a delicious, fresh rainbow trout.
+Watch out for wildlife along the way, including snowshoe hares, deer, moose, or perhaps even a Canadian Lynx (and yes, maybe a cougar).
+Once there you will probably have chance to meet and talk with others from around the world and maybe see people enjoying Sun Peaks ice fishing tours in search of a delicious, fresh rainbow trout.

-One helpful hint though is to bring sunscreen and bug spray as you will probably encounter both!
+One helpful hint though is to bring sunscreen and bug spray as you will probably need both!